-Under the aegis of Foreign Trade (Development and Regulation) Act, 1992, Government announces its 'policy statement' for five years.
+Under the aegis of Foreign Trade (Development and Regulation) Act, 1992, Government earlier used to announce its 'policy statement' for five years.
+But from 1st April 2023, unlike earlier Foreign Trade Policy (FTP), there is no end date to the new policy.
 It is comprised of (i) Foreign Trade Policy (ii) Handbook of Procedures and (iii) Industry Trade Classification - Harmonised System (ITC-HS).
 All three form one integral policy and implementation plan for the promotion of exports, curtailment of import of undesirable articles and overall regulation of cross-border trade.